pachadotdev/doctl-deb-creation/README.md

 sudo gdebi doctl-1.68.0-linux-amd64.deb
 ```

+Or download from the browser and install by double clicking the DEB file.

-Tip: Add these to your `.bashrc`, you don't need all of these four envvars
+Tip: Add these to your `.bashrc` if you are going to use doctl constantly, you don't need all of these four envvars
 ```bash
 export DIGITALOCEAN_TOKEN="PUT-TOKEN-2-HERE"
 export VENDOR_PORTAL_ADMIN_TOKEN="PUT-TOKEN-2-HERE"